 One of the things I love about Sri Lanka is the range of boutique villas, homely guesthouses and independent hotels that make your stay in Sri Lanka as wonderful as the sights you go to see there.
-During my 2 trips to this country I’ve often learned more about the culture, history and cuisine of Sri Lanka from the staff and hosts at my accommodation then I have wandering the streets.
+During my 2 trips to this country I’ve often learned more about the culture, history and cuisine of Sri Lanka from the hosts at my accommodation then I have from the tourists sites and museums.

-That being said, Sri Lanka has such a vast array of incredible experiences to offer – from UNESCO heritage sites, to elephant safaris and endless beaches – so I thought it might be helpful if I teamed up my favourite things to do in Sri Lanka with incredible places to stay in each.
+That being said, Sri Lanka has such a vast array of incredible experiences to offer – from UNESCO heritage sites, to elephant safaris and endless beaches – so I thought it might be helpful if I paired all my favourite things to do in Sri Lanka with incredible places to stay in each area.

 Where to stay in Sri Lanka